Completion costs in Vancouver - Canada you need to know about

 Prepaid property taxes or utility bills - You will have to reimburse the sellers for any prepaid property taxes or utilities.

 Mortgage loan insurance and application fee - If you get a high-ratio mortgage (a mortgage where you pay less than a 20% down payment) you will have to buy mortgage loan insurance from CMHC or a private company.
 If you qualify for a 5% down payment, CMHC charges an insurance fee that equals 3.25% of the mortgage.
-If you put 10% or 15% down, your insurance fees will decrease to 2% and 1.75% respectively.
+If you put 10% or 15% down, your insurance fees will decrease to 2% and 1.75% respectively (changes all the time, ask the mortgage broker to help with calculations).
 The insurance premium usually gets added to your mortgage.

 You will also have to pay an application fee.
 CMHC's standard fee is $235.
 CMHC also offers a basic service for a $75 fee but it must be accompanied by an appraisal.

 Appraisal - Before your lender approves your mortgage, you may be required to have an appraisal done.
 Sometimes your lender covers this cost otherwise you are responsible for covering this cost.
-The fee ranges from $200 to $350.
+The fee ranges from $250 to $550 (if you need a rush).

 Survey fee - Your lender may require an up-to-date survey of the property.
 If the seller did not provide you with one, you will have to pay to have one done.
-The fee ranges from $150 to $350.
+The fee ranges from $1300.

 Disbursements to Land Titles Office - These fees are approximately $300.
 Your lawyer/notary will arrange this payment.

-To find a Realtor in Vancouver, West or North Vancouver, Burnaby, Coquitlam, Port Moody or Richmond area please call to Oleg at 604-719-4490 for free consultaion or home evaluation.
+To find a Realtor in Vancouver, West or North Vancouver, Burnaby, Coquitlam, Port Moody or Richmond area please call to Oleg at 604-719-4490 for free consultation or home evaluation.